-Classified Title: Sr. Medical Office Coordinator Working Title: CO Sr. Medical Office Coordinator Role/Level/Range: ATO 40/E/02/OE Starting Hourly Pay Rate Range: $17.95-$25.30-$32.60 (Commensurate with experience) Employee group: Full Time Schedule: M-F 8:30 - 5 Exempt Status: Non-Exempt Location: Hybrid/School of Medicine Campus Department name: SOM Sur Cardiac Surgery Personnel area: School of Medicine
+Classified Title: Sr. Medical Office Coordinator Working Title: CO Sr. Medical Office Coordinator Role/Level/Range: ATO 40/E/02/OE Starting Salary Range: $17.95-$25.30-$32.60 HRLY (Commensurate with experience) Employee group: Full Time Schedule: M-F; 8:00-4:30 pm Exempt Status: Non-Exempt Location: JH at Greenspring Station Department name: SOM DOM General Internal Medicine Personnel area: School of Medicine

 Please refer to the job description above to see which forms of equivalency are permitted for this position.
 If permitted, equivalencies will follow these guidelines:

 JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.

 **Applicants who do not meet the posted requirements but are completing their final academic semester/quarter will be considered eligible for employment and may be asked to provide additional information confirming their academic completion date.